brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 After these steps the processor goes into a clean state and is halted awaiting the instructions needed to accomplish the flashing process.

+## Calling A Function on the RP2040 Via SWD

+As will be seen later, the flashing process involves calling a set of utility functions that are available on the RP2040 chip.
+This section focuses on the tricky problem of calling a function (i.e. executing code) on the target board via the SWD port.
+The process described here is exactly the same as what would happen if used GDB to call a function during a debug session.
+It took me awhile to get this part to work.

+The mechanics of this process require some basic understanding of the ARM ABI Procedure Call Standard.
+The relevant parts of that standard boil down to:
+* The PC core register (aka r15) stores the address of the next instruction to be executed.
+"Calling" a function is as simple as pointing PC to the starting instruction of the function to be called.
+Normally the PC register would be changed using a branch instruction of some kind (i.e. B, BX, BLX, etc.) but we are using the debugger interface to make this change manually.
+* The first four arguments to a function call should be passed in core registers r0, r1, r2, and r3.
+* The return address of a function call should be stored in the LR core register (aka r14).
+* Function code is aligned on half-word boundaries (i.e. LSB of the function address is 0), but function calls should be made using an address with a LSB of 1 to indicate that the processor should run in "thumb mode."
+(Thumb mode is a whole different topic that isn't covered here.)

+The actual steps used to call a function are as follows:

+* Use the "core register write" process described previously to write the first four arguments of the function into core registers r0-r3.
+* Write a value of 0x20000080 into the core MSP register so that the function has a valid stack to work with if it needs one.
+This address is in the RAM address space.
+* Write the address of the function you want to call (+1) into the PC register.
+* Read and write the Debug Fault Status Register (DFSR) at address 0xE000ED30 to clear any faults from previous calls.
+* Remove the halt bit from the DHCSR register to start the processor again.
+We leave the MASKINT and DEBUGEN flags on, so this step amounts to writing a value of 0xA05F0009 to address 0xE000EDF0.

+At this point the process is running again, starting at the first instruction of the function you are trying to call.

+## Re-Gaining Control After Function Call, Trampoline

+The procedure described in the previous section works great, but how do we regain control of the processor in a deterministic way after the function we called completes?

+This problem is solved using a clever technique called a "debug trampoline" function.
+You can think of the trampoline as a wrapper function that does two things:
+* Calls the function you want to call.
+* On return, *immediately* halts into debug mode using the ARM BKPT instruction.

+If you use this mechanism, you are guaranteed that nothing (besides the function you were trying to call) gets executed.

+The RP2040 designers foresaw this requirement and put a debug trampoline function into factory ROM (see later section).
+The ROM trampoline uses core register r7 to pass the address of the target function into the debug trampoline function.
+So the *actual* steps to call a function via the SWD interface look like this:

+* Use the "core register write" process described previously to write the first four arguments of the function into core registers r0-r3.
+* Write a value of 0x20000080 into the core MSP register so that the function has a valid stack to work with if it needs one.
+This address is in the RAM address space.
+* Write the address of the function you want to call (+1) into the r7 register.
+* Write the address of the ROM debug trampoline function into the PC register.
+* Read and write the Debug Fault Status Register (DFSR) at address 0xE000ED30 to clear any faults from previous calls.
+* Remove the halt bit from the DHCSR register to start the processor again.
+We leave the MASKINT and DEBUGEN flags on, so this step amounts to writing a value of 0xA05F0009 to address 0xE000EDF0.
+* Poll the DHCSR register until the halt bit (bit 2) to turn on, indicating that the BKPT instruction has been hit and the processor is halted again.

+You are now at a deterministic breakpoint and ready to call another function.

 # RP2040 ROM Functions

 As mentioned above, there is no flash memory in the RP2040.